John Stokes

 2) Con and Dec buy the Company at an agreed price with John

-The negotiations continued from that Monday until Thursday.
-John made many extra demands and given that he had legal aid, and Con and Dec did not, they had to agree to all.
 Under the terms of John's undertaking no party is allowed, by law, to disclose the financial settlement.

 7 (a) The Purchaser [John Stokes] and the Company hereby irrevocably consent in perpetuity to the use by the Vendors [Con and Dec Cluskey] of any name incorporating the word "Bachelors" alone provided such name does not constitute the name "The Bachelors" alone or the name "The Original Bachelors".